Making reliable water someone’s business

 - Franchise system has links with local NGOs to support specialized services such as hygiene and sanitation awareness workshops, credit financing services, and technical training

 A work in progress

-With the help of a myriad of consulting partners, from the World Bank to Masai leaders, GWI is developing its in-country franchising model for water services.
+With the help of a myriad of consulting partners, from the World Bank to Maasai leaders, GWI is continuing to develop its in-country franchising model for water services.
 But we’re open to ideas!
 Take a look at our latest working draft and drop us a line with comments.